 Picademy North America

 Picademy is the Raspberry Pi Foundation’s free, two-day training program that helps educators jump start their digital making journey.
 You’ll learn how to bring coding to life and explore new ways to create with technology.
-Since 2016, Picademy has reached over 790 educators in North America and supported them to teach computing with confidence, creativity, and excitement.

 - Cost: free

 We will be in three cities for this summer.
 Where will your journey begin?